Gail Anderson-Dargatz

 Saturday Night magazine has said that the inclination to write about rural characters sets Anderson-Dargatz apart from many writers of her generation, who tend towards urban fiction.
 What does she find so fascinating about small-town and country life?
 "Once you step off the concrete,” she says, “life stops being abstract and starts being very real, very immediate, very fundamental and very sensual."
 On this topic, the Financial Post said, “Anyone who thinks rural characters in Canadian fiction are dull and bland should pick up one of Gail Anderson-Dargatz’s novels. … The only certainty in her world view is that anything can, and very often does, happen.”

-Anderson-Dargatz’s fictional style has been called "Margaret Laurence meets Gabriel García Márquez" because her writing tends towards magic realism, but she says the magic in her writing arises not from literary influences, but from family stories of the Thompson-Shuswap region, which she carefully transcribed.
+Anderson-Dargatz’s fictional style has been called "Margaret Laurence meets Gabriel García Márquez" because her writing tends towards magic realism, but she says the magic in her writing arises not from literary influences, but from family stories of the Thompson-Shuswap region.

 After nearly a decade of teaching within the Optional-Residency MFA program in creative writing at the University of British Columbia, Gail now works as an editor and mentors writers around the world.
 She also hosts a fall writing retreat at Sorrento Centre, BC.